msmdev/MalariaVaccineEfficacyPrediction/README.md

 preprocessed_whole_data.csv and preprocessed_selective_data.csv
 ```

-### Prediction performance assesment of the multitask SVM in comparison to state-of-the-art methods
+## Prediction performance assesment of the multitask SVM in comparison to state-of-the-art methods
 Here we give a short introduction how to run the 10-times repeated nested stratified 5-fold cross-validation for the multitask SVM and two state-of-the-art-methods, namely elastic net regularized logistic regression (RLR) and single-task SVM with a RBF kernel.
 However, we <span style="color:orange;">strongly</span> advise to not run the performance assessment, since it is computationally demanding and time-consuming.
+If you really need to execute it, don't use your laptop but a high performance computing system.<br>
 The Random Forest (RF) approach from Veletta and Recker et. al can be found [here](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005812).

 ### Requirements